Physics 325: Intermediate Mechanics I Spring 2015

 * Marion and Thornton, Classical Dynamics of Particles and Systems.
 Optional

-(the fifth edition is best, but earlier editions are also fine)
+(the fifth edition is best, but earlier editions are also fine and much less expensive)

-* Appproximate Lecture Notes (photocopy of last year's lectures) Optional
+(photocopy of last year's lectures) Optional but highly recommended.

 The two books should be on reserve for PHY 325 in Grainger Library.

-Lectures will be held on Tuesdays and Thursdays from 2:00-3:20 pm in 151 Loomis.
-It is highly recommended that you read the Approximate Lecture Notes and/or the relevant sections of the text before each class.
+Lectures will be held on Tuesdays and Thursdays from 1:00-2:20 pm in 151 Loomis.
+It is highly recommended that you read the Approximate Lecture Notes and the relevant sections of the text before each class.
 Up-to-date Lecture notes will be posted after each lecture at the course website.

-You will be able to access the lecture notes through the course schedule page.
+Attendance is expected.
 Almost every lecture will conclude with a very short quiz related to that day's material.
-This will be graded, if at all, only for attendance.
+This will be graded only for attendance.
 Solutions will be posted as part of the notes.

 Discussion Problem sessions

 The problem sessions will take place weekly on Monday evenings and will last for one hour.
-There are six sessions, each lasting one hour every Monday between 4 and 9 pm.
+There are six sections, each lasting one hour every Monday between 4 and 9 pm.

 You are registered for one of these (Space is limited, so go to the section for which you are registered.).
 Attendance at your Monday evening problem session is obligatory.
 Show up on time to receive full credit.
 We’ll take 15% off the credit for each 5 minutes of being late.
 If you are late by more than 30 minutes you will not receive credit.
 You will be able to access the problem session materials and solutions through the course schedule page, but not before class.
 The idea is that you work out the problems in groups, so doing them before class is not advised.

 Homework is an essential part of this course.
-The homework to be done will usually be handed out at the beginning of the each Thursday lecture and will usually cover the lecture material of that day and the following Tuesday.
+HW instructions PDF The homework to be done will usually be handed out at the beginning of the each Thursday lecture and will usually cover the lecture material of that day and the following Tuesday.
 I will collect your solutions at the beginning of lecture one week later.
 (See the course schedule page for details.)
-You may also place your completed homework in the yellow PHYS 325 box located at the beginning of the second floor "Interpass" in Loomis, but it must be in the box by 2:00 pm on the day that it is due to receive full credit.
+You may also place your completed homework in the yellow PHYS 325 box located at the beginning of the second floor "Interpass" in Loomis, but it must be in the box by 1:00 pm on the day that it is due to receive full credit.
 Late work will be marked down by 15% each day that it is late and will not be graded if it is more than one week late.
 If you do hand in your HW late, email the graders to tell them when you did so, otherwise it will be assumed to have been deposited just before the grader checked the box.
 I don't object to people working on the homework problems together (some years students have set up a facebook page for the course) as long as the work that you hand in for grading is your own.
 I strongly recommend that you thoroughly struggle with the problems yourself first.
 You'll learn more this way and you'll do better on the exams when you're on your own.
+Neatly written readable HW will help both you and the grader understand what you've done.

-You will be able to access the homework materials electronically through the course schedule page as well as by hardcopy in the lecture.
+You will be able to access the homework assignments electronically through the course schedule page as well as by hardcopy at the lecture.

 There will be two midterm exams and one final exam.
 Dates times and places will be announced.
 Please check the course schedule calendar for full details.